review: using a Fuji X100 for wedding photography

 Fuji X100 – a quick overview

-A quick recap of the Fuji X100 (B&H) – it is a 12 megapixel auto-focus compact digital camera.
+A quick recap of the Fuji X100 (affiliate) – it is a 12 megapixel auto-focus compact digital camera.
 It is styled along the lines of the old rangefinder cameras such as the Leica.
 Very stylish!
 Beautifully machined and manufactured.
 The control are silky smooth.
 It sports a 35mm-equivalent lens, with a wide f2 aperture.

 A mere description of the camera doesn’t tell you exactly how it feels in your hands, nor does it prepare you for the surprise when you look through the viewfinder the first time.
 Pretty much every wedding guest and groomsman geeking out over the camera, had a wow! or holycrap! in response to seeing the viewfinder.
 Especially when the image flipped away from the back of the camera and appeared inside the bright viewfinder.
 But we’ll cover these details of the camera more thoroughly in a later review.